 One site we like is here – It collects data from various UK Airports and supplies the data in a an easily readable form.
 Each airport or military airfield publishes what’s known as a “TAF” – “Terminal Area Forecast” and gives you a localised and pretty accurate idea of what weather is coming.

-For UAV / SUAS filming, you need wind that’s under about 18mph and no rain.
-Apart from not being good for the electronics, flying a camera in the rain is like riding a motorbike in the rain.
-The camera lens gets covered in water droplets and generally that’s not conducive to good video!
+For UAV / SUAS filming, you ideally want wind that’s under about 20 mph – though we’ve successfully flown in much higher wind strengths.
+Modern gimbals cope unbelievably well – delivering stable pictures in quite gusty conditions.
+Rain can be more of a problem: apart from not being good for the electronics, flying a camera in the rain is like riding a motorbike in the rain.
+The camera lens gets covered in high-speed water droplets and generally that’s not conducive to good video!